-It can be confusing to know when to use the four-wheel drive in your Jeep and when not to — especially if this is your first 4WD vehicle.
+If this is your first 4WD vehicle, it can be confusing to know when to use the four-wheel drive in your Jeep and when not to.

 For starters, it will help if you know what the differences are between the various types of drive systems, particularly Jeep four-wheel drive systems.

-This is especially true since there is a lot of confusion surrounding the terms 4WD, 2WD, Part-Time 4WD, Full-Time 4WD, Automatic 4WD, All-Wheel Drive, and what it means to shift on the fly.
+This is especially true since there is a lot of confusion surrounding these terms:

 Following are detailed explanations of these types of drive systems and how they work…